practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 While Ruby had a reputation to be rather on the slow side, this has apparently changed significantly in the last couple of years: [Ruby Performance Evolution: From 1.0 to Today](https://dev.to/daviducolo/ruby-performance-evolution-from-10-to-today-4hc0) from 17.
 Dez.
 2024.

-The new claims of good speed motivated me to give Ruby a try (though I didn't have it even on my long list), only to be very positively surprised:
+These claims of good execution speed motivated me to give Ruby a try (though I didn't have it even on my long list), only to be very positively surprised:

 - [Python 3.12.3](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py): 139 milliseconds
 - [Ruby 3.2.3](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Ruby/random_streams_for_perf_stats.rb): 73 milliseconds